martinctc/blog/_knitr/draft_interview_with_avision.md

 ### Why do an interview?

-This post is not typical of the content [on this blog](https://martinctc.github.io/blog/), as on this occasion I've decided to *interview* a data scientist as opposed to creating a vignette or reviewing a package I really like.
+On this occasion, I've decided to have a conversation with a data scientist, as opposed to creating a vignette or reviewing a package (not typical of the content [on this blog](https://martinctc.github.io/blog/)).
 I've always enjoyed interviews as talking to people is a great way to understand and imagine *what it really is like* to do something or face a particular challenge.

 ### About Avision